In Surah Al-Mutaffifin (Surah 83 – The Defrauding) a spring of refreshing drink in Paradise is anticipated for those nearest to Allah.

 But what about thirst we have now in this Life?
 What about those of us not ‘nearest to Allah’ because of a sinful and shameful past?
 The Prophet Isa al Masih (PBUH) taught about this in his encounter with a rejected woman.

-Previously we learned how the prophet Isa al Masih (PBUH) taught how we should treat those we consider to be our enemies.
-In our present-day world where we have conflict between Sunni and Shiite, supporters and opponents of Assad in Syria, Palestinians and Israelis … in Iraq … in Ukraine – no matter what country you may find yourself in there is most likely conflict between different groups where people hate and kill each other.
+Previously we learned how the prophet Isa al Masih (PBUH) taught how we should treat our enemies.
+In our present-day world where we have conflict between Sunni and Shiite, supporters and opponents of Assad in Syria, Palestinians and Israelis … in Iraq – no matter what country you may find yourself in there is most likely conflict between different groups where people hate and kill each other.
 This has turned our world into hellish misery.
-Isa al Masih (PBUH) taught in this Parable that our entry into Paradise was dependant on how we treated our enemies!
-We should carefully consider this if we want entry into Paradise.
+Isa al Masih (PBUH) taught in this Parable that entry into Paradise was dependent on how we treated our enemies!

 But it is easy to teach one thing, yet act quite differently.
 Even many imams and other religious teachers have taught one thing but lived quite another.
 What about the prophet Isa al Masih (PBUH)?
 On one occasion he had an encounter with a Samaritan.
 (Remember that in his day there was enmity between Jews and Samaritans that is similar to that between Palestinians and Israelis today).
-Here is how the Injil records the encounter.
+The Injil records the encounter.